elm-city-craftworks/practicing-ruby-manuscripts/articles/v2/012-working-with-binary-file-formats.md

-Most of us enjoy Ruby because it allows us to express our thoughts without worrying too much about low-level computing concepts.
-With that in mind, it may come as a surprise that Ruby provides a number of tools specifically designed for making low-level computing easy.
-In this article we'll use a few of those tools to encode and decode binary files, demonstrating just how easy Ruby makes it to get down to the realm of bits and bytes.
+Even if we rarely give them much thought, binary file formats are everywhere.
+Ranging from images to audio files to nearly every other sort of media you can imagine, binary files are used because they are an efficient way of storing information in a ready-to-process format.

+Despite their usefulness, binary files are cryptic and appear to be difficult to understand on the surface.
+Unlike a text-based data format, simply looking at a binary file won't give you any hints about what its contents are.
+To even begin to understand a binary encoded file, you need to read its format specification.
+These specifications tend to include lots of details about obscure edge cases, and that makes for challenging reading unless you already have spent a fair amount of time working in the realm of bits and bytes.
+For these reasons, it's probably better to learn by example rather than taking a more formal approach.

-In the examples that follow, we will be working with the bitmap image format.
-I chose this format because it has a simple structure and is well documented.
+In this article, I will show you how to encode and decode the bitmap image format.
+Bitmap images have a simple structure, and the format is well documented.
 Despite the fact that you'll probably never need to work with bitmap images at all in your day-to-day work, the concepts involved in both reading and writing a BMP file are pretty much the same as any other file format you'll encounter.
-For this reason, you're encouraged to focus on the techniques being demonstrated rather than the implementation details of the file format as you read through this article.

-_NOTE: This article assumes an understanding of some low level computing concepts such as the way integers are represented in binary format, including the difference between signed/unsigned integers and little/big endian byte order.
-You may want to watch this [introductory screencast](http://www.youtube.com/watch?v=BLnOD1qC-Vo&feature=player_detailpage#t=112s) if you don't already have a firm computer science background.
-I myself am not an expert in these topics, so that makes it even harder for me to explain them on the fly._

 ### The anatomy of a bitmap

 A bitmap file consists of several sections of metadata followed by a pixel array that represents the color and position of every pixel in the image.

-While the information contained within a bitmap file is easy to process, its contents can appear cryptic due to the fact that the data in the file is encoded as a non-textual sequence of bytes.
-The example below demonstrates that even if you break the sequence on its section and field boundaries, it would still be a real challenge to understand without any documentation handy:
+The example below demonstrates that even if you break the sequence up into its different parts, it would still be a real challenge to understand without any documentation handy:

 ```ruby
 # coding: binary